gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    geographical area and across different access networks.
 Using information from DTLS/SCTP together with information gathered from other protocols increase the risk of identifying individual users.

+# Contributors

+   Michael Tüxen contributed as co-author to the intitial versions this draft.
+Michael's contributions include:

+   * The use of the Adaptation Layer Indication.

+   * Socket API extension

+   * Many editorial improvements.

 # Acknowledgments